njpatel/APL/doc/takeoperator.md

 > [!NOTE]
 > `take` is a simple, quick, and efficient way to view a small sample of records when browsing data interactively, but be aware that it doesn't guarantee any consistency in its results when executing multiple times, even if the data set hasn't changed.
-> Even if the number of rows returned by the query isn't explicitly limited by the query (no `take` operator is used), Kusto limits that number by default.
-For more details, see [Kusto query limits](../concepts/querylimits.md).
+> Even if the number of rows returned by the query isn't explicitly limited by the query (no `take` operator is used), APL limits that number by default.
+For more details, see [APL query limits](../concepts/querylimits.md).

 ## Syntax